 The model of structural dissociation, like other trauma-focused treatments, seeks to put an end to traumatic reminders breaking through present moment awareness.
 When no longer afraid of one’s memories and emotions, trauma begins to feel resolved.

 Conventional models of trauma treatment focus on the triggered fragments of unconscious emotion and body memories.
 In contrast, the model of structural dissociation addresses the complex reaction that happens when an entire part of the personality is triggered.
-When memory fragments are triggered, terror is usually the primary response.
-When dealing with a personality fragment, such as an emotional part (EP) of the personality, what constitutes a ‘traumatic’ response isn’t always straightforward.
+When the focus is triggered memory fragments, resolving fear or terror is usually the primary focus of treatment.
+When dealing with a personality fragment, such as an emotional part (EP) of the personality, what constitutes a ‘traumatic’ response isn’t always as straightforward.

-For example, perhaps in response to sexual abuse you developed a Submit EP that when triggered doesn’t lead to recall of fragmented memories of abuse, but rather results in depression, feelings of despair, self-hatred, loss of energy, and loss of interest in experiences that usually bring pleasure.
+For example, perhaps in response to sexual trauma you developed a Submit EP that when triggered doesn’t lead to recall of fragmented memories, but rather results in depression, feelings of despair, self-hatred, loss of energy, and loss of interest in experiences that usually bring pleasure.
 It’s more difficult to recognize these states and traits as traumatic reactions than it is to witness feelings of terror as evidence of being triggered.
-More often, the tendency is to experience these traumatic responses as who you are.
+More often, the tendency is to experience an EP as who you are.
 Not only would such a belief be inaccurate, it would hamper recovery and posttraumatic growth.

 Trauma specialist Janina Fisher uses the term blending to refer to states of either completely identifying with an EP or being so flooded with an EP’s emotions and body states that you can’t maintain conscious awareness of your larger personality.1 Blending is relatively common until you get to know your parts and triggers well enough to identify when you have blended.
 Even then, most of us still fall into old patterns and may need someone to help us identify when we perceive the present moment through the emotions, body sensations, and personality traits of a part of ourselves that emerged in response to trauma.